 You need to align these pairs of holes at distances that are less than that of the eye bolt shafts.
 Screw an eye bolt into every hole, keeping the eyes looking down the rod.
 Then, drill one more hole at the left end and screw in a larger, 6-inch eye bolt.

-Slide the shaft of each bolt tied to the horizontal rope, from left to right through the eyes of its two corresponding eye bolts on the support rod.
-If done correctly, a sudden tug on the rope should pull the bolts free, allowing the curtain to fall.
-Run the bight of the rope through the eye bolt on the left end of the rod to complete the assembly of the kabuki drop system.
+Now, you can slide the shaft of every bolt tied onto the horizontal rope from left to right.
+These should go through the eyes of the two matching bolts on the support rod.
+Test to see if it works by tugging suddenly on the rope.
+This action should free those bolts, and the curtain should fall.
+Run the right end of the rope through the eye bolt on the rod's left end to finish the assembly.

 If this project seems complicated, you can order a Kabuki drop system that works electronically.
 These systems work with electrically powered magnetic systems that are known as solenoids.
 Solenoids look like small boxes that have pins sticking out of them.
 Electronic Kabuki curtains have a series of small solenoid boxes, and those are attached right next to each other on trusses.